-William T. Christie is the executive vice president of the Technology Services Group and the chief information officer of the Federal Reserve Bank of New York.
+William T. Christie is the executive vice president of the Technology Services Group of the Federal Reserve Bank of New York.
 He is also a member of the Bank's Management Committee.

 Prior to joining the Federal Reserve, Mr. Christie was director of information systems and chief information officer for Commerce Bank.